 The 23 Greatest Solo Piano Works

 In summary, "The 23 Greatest Solo Piano Works" is a glorious celebration of some of the most elegant, poignant, and mesmerizing solo piano pieces in classical and romantic music history.
 Professor Greenberg's insight and passionate approach to the subject matter, coupled with captivating performance footage from notable pianists, create an unforgettable experience that music lovers and pianists alike will undoubtedly cherish.
 This is an excellent series for anyone who wants to explore the beauty and artistry of classical music in a unique and captivating way.

-The 23 Greatest Solo Piano Works is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on September 27, 2013.
+The 23 Greatest Solo Piano Works is a series that ran for 1 seasons (24 episodes) between September 27, 2013 and on The Great Courses

+The 23 Greatest Solo Piano Works